 Debonair fixer, Brian Rothmann, charms Aisling with champagne brunches and nights at Bedouin camps.
 But is Brian a hero or another desperate expat prepared to go to any lengths to get what he wants?
 Is this Aisling?
 Or is he using her as bait?
 Her only hope is Hisham, a local activist.
 But where do his loyalties lie?

-Aisling faces severe peril when the sleazy expat and blood-lusting desert worlds collide, as the Arab Spring erupts.
+Aisling faces severe peril when the expat and desert worlds collide, as the Arab Spring erupts.
 She has to ask, whom can she trust?
 Can she trust her instincts?

-Available from Urbane Publications, book stores and for pre-order from Amazon.
+Available from Urbane Publications, independent book stores, Waterstones, Foyles, Easons, WH Smith and from Amazon.

 Through this blog site, as well as sharing news about my writing, I will share memories from my time in the Middle East.
 These inspired and form the back drop to my novel.
 I hope you enjoy reading these posts as a forerunner to my novel’s publication.
 Thank you for visiting my site and I welcome your comments.